 Best known for his work as founder of ambient classical projects such as Stars of the Lid, A Winged Victory For The Sullen, The Dead Texan and Aix Em Klemm, Wiltzie has also collaborated with and worked as a live sound engineer for other artists, including The Flaming Lips and Sparklehorse.

-Wiltzie has written the original scores for several film and television productions including Salero, The Yellow Birds, Iris, Godzilla and House M.D.. and the trailer for Godzilla (2014).
+Wiltzie has written the original scores for several film and television productions including Salero, The Yellow Birds, Iris, Godzilla, House M.D. and the trailer for Godzilla (2014).
+Adam is currently working on the Ridley Scott-produced thriller The Burning Woman, as well as Whitney, the estate approved documentary about the life of the late Whitney Houston.
 He also collaborated with Jóhann Jóhannsson on his scores for The Theory of Everything and Arrival, and wrote two of the main themes with Dustin O’Halloran in the 2016 Oscar nominated film Lion.